 Pharmacy Residency Frequently Asked Questions

-The PGY1 program has been accredited by American Society of Health-System Pharmacists (ASHP) since 2004.
+The PGY1 program has been accredited by the American Society of Health-System Pharmacists (ASHP) since 2004.
 The PGY2 in critical care has been accredited by ASHP since 2011.
 The PGY2 in oncology has been accredited by ASHP since 2016.

 Yes, the PGY1 program uses the match process to select residents.
 If there is not an early commit for the PGY2 programs, they also use the match process.

 The PGY1 residency starts the last week of June and lasts one calendar year.
-The PGY2 residency start dates are flexible, pending completion of PGY1 residency.
+The PGY2 residency start dates are flexible, pending completion of a PGY1 residency.

 The residency program uses Pharmacy Online Residency Central Application Service (PhORCAS) for all applications.
 Letter of Intent, curriculum vitae, college transcripts and three letters of recommendation are required.

-To request more information or to apply
+Request more information or apply.

 Jan.
-1
+2

 No, we do not provide reimbursement for travel or accommodations for on-site interviews.